 Dropping a project which I have invested a lot of time into is not an easy decision, nor one I like to make often.

-I currently have the tidiest schedule I’ve had in months, which is entirely on purpose.
+I currently have the tidiest schedule I’ve had in months.
 During September I’ll be working exclusively on Myriad Online and my eBook.
 I have a steady portfolio of HTML5 games now and a lot of my publishers are currently on holiday or in a transitional stage (rewriting their API or launching their store) so this is a chance for me to move my focus away from HTML5, for a month at least.

 I’ll still be trying to get any deals I can and taking the time to fulfill them, but I will not be creating any new HTML5 games this month.